 Ultimately, the best arrangements for parental responsibility and parenting time will depend on the unique dynamics of each family.
 The court will consider several factors when making decisions in these matters, and a judge's determinations are based on what is in the children's best interests.
 Ideally, parents will be able to work together to create a parenting plan that describes how parental responsibilities will be allocated, defines day-to-day parenting time schedules, and addresses how any disputes between the parents will be resolved.

-At Mevorah Law Offices LLC, our attorneys are skilled litigators and strong negotiators.
+At Mevorah & Giglio Law Offices, our attorneys are skilled litigators and strong negotiators.
 We thoroughly discuss each case with our clients to decide the best course of action based on their specific needs.
 We will help you understand your parental rights, and we will strongly advocate for your children's best interests when negotiating a settlement or arguing your case in court.
 For a free initial consultation, contact us today at 630-932-9100630-932-9100.